Utility Knife Uses in the Kitchen & Do I Really Need the Best One?

 5. To Make Veggie Slices (Cucumbers, Zucchini, and Other Squashes)

 Common summer treats, squashes and cucumbers need to be sliced up for eating.
 As is often the case a paring knife is typically just a little too small and your chef’s knife is overkill.
+A nakiri knife is perfect, but do you need a knife just for slicing veggies???
 Again, the kitchen utility knife comes to your rescue.

 6. To Trim Chicken or Fish